yanisrahmouni/wide/README.md

 Additionally, to request the inclusion of a specific variable in the harmonization process, a dedicated flag has been set up in the “Issues” section within the “scripts” folder.

+## Acknowledgements

+This project has been made possible through the support of several institutions.
+We would like to thank the **Institut National d’Etudes Démographiques (INED)**, where our team is based, for fostering an environment that supports our research activities.
+We also extend our thanks to the **Agence Nationale de la Recherche (ANR)** for their valuable funding, which has been instrumental in the successful realization of the project.